onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 * The sequence of `Tension_Collatz(m_data(k); k)` as `k` increases.
 * The behavior of individual mismatch terms, especially `DeltaS_term`, under refinement.
-* Stability of these sequences under small allowed changes in reference profiles that remain within the same version of the encoding.
+* Stability of these sequences under small, charter respecting perturbations of the numerical approximations used to estimate the reference profiles, while keeping the underlying artifact identity fixed.

 *Falsification conditions*

-* If for all admissible choices in `W_008_adm` the tension sequence is wildly unstable under minor, charter respecting changes of reference profiles, the current encoding is considered inadequate.
+* If for all admissible weight triples in `W_008_adm` the tension sequence is wildly unstable under minor, charter respecting changes to numerical approximations of the fixed reference profiles, the current encoding is considered inadequate.
-* If different admissible encodings with the same raw data lead to contradictory labels of low tension versus high tension that cannot be explained by the finite variation allowed in `W_008_adm`, then the encoding must be revised.
+* If different admissible members of `W_008_adm` within this encoding class, applied to the same raw data and the same frozen reference artifacts, lead to contradictory labels of low tension versus high tension that cannot be explained by the limited variation in weights, then the encoding must be revised.
 * If the tension functional systematically fails to react to known large deviations in orbit behavior inside the tested range, the mismatch definitions must be reconsidered.

 *Boundary note*